supabase/edge-runtime/DEVELOPERS.md

 - Dev Container requires [VS Code](https://code.visualstudio.com/download) and [Docker](https://www.docker.com/get-started/) to be pre-installed to use it.

+- It is recommended to increase the maximum memory allocated to the Dev Container to at least 24GB, otherwise you may run into spurious errors while compiling.
+This can be configured via the Docker CLI or the Docker Desktop at `Settings -> Resources -> Advanced -> Memory`.

-- Install the
+* Install the
   [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
   to VS Code.

-- Open the command palette, and select
+* Open the command palette, and select
   `Dev Containers: Open Folder in Container...`

   ![figure-vscode](assets/dev-container-vscode.gif)